-Most individuals seek counselling because they recognise that they need some help in being able to face a certain challenge or they find themselves stuck in a particular dilemma.
-You know that you need help when you are emotionally down, sad or depressed, feel unhappy most of the time, confused and do not know why you are feeling what you are feeling, unsure of the decisions you should make, find it challenging getting along with people, and/or are dependent on alcohol, drugs, or some other substances to get through the day.
+Most individuals seek counselling because the recognize that they need some help in being able to face a certain challenge or they find themselves stuck in a particular dilemma.
+You know that you need help when you feel unhappy most of the time, find it challenging getting along with people either at work or within family, unable to sleep, loss of appetite, lack of motivation to get through the day.

 After talking with our friends about the things that are bothering us, we can often feel better for a while.
 However, as talking rarely results in a fundamental change, the same problems are likely to occur again unless we actively find the root cause, get help professionally and change it.

 A counsellor is trained to listen, make an assessment of the situation or issue and guide you through a process to help you resolve your issues and problems.
 The counsellor creates a safe environment that will help you explore your concerns, problems or issues without being biased or judgemental.
 Your counsellor can also provide you with tools to help you change your life or even refer you in the right direction on finding the right help.

 The counselling process is designed to assist clients to explore their issues, understanding them and finding ways to resolve them.
 Here are some benefits that counselling helps with:

 In your first session, the counsellor will explain what can be expected in the session and what the session will be like including asking you to fill out a form and sign consent forms.
 Typically, the counsellor will ask certain questions about you, your life and your concerns to make a better assessment of the situation.
 After which, the counsellor will make recommendations or suggestions on what the next steps would be.
 The questions that the counsellor may ask include:

 During the counselling sessions, be prepared to: